How a film insurance broker helps

 Insurance brokers owe a higher duty of care to their clients than an insurance agent.
 Brokers represent the interests of their clients, not the insurance companies.
 They offer professional advice in arranging insurance on behalf of their clients.

 Since insurance brokers are considered under the law as professionals, they are responsible for their actions and can be sued for professional negligence if their advice is deemed to be faulty.
 All licensed brokers therefore need to carry professional Errors and Omissions coverage.
 You should ask your broker the limit of E&O that they cover: $1,000,000 may not be enough once defense costs are deducted from the limit.

 The many roles of a film insurance broker include:

 - Negotiate with the insurance companies on behalf of clients.
-There are four insurance companies in Canada: an Insurance broker must be familiar with what these companies offer so that the best price and coverage is procured for the producer.
+There are four film insurance companies in Canada: an insurance broker must be familiar with what these companies offer so that the best price and coverage is procured for the producer.